 July 5 does not wear a full dress uniform like July 4.
 It is not dapper and elegant enough to appear on a recruiting poster.
 It is just another day, perhaps even less so because of the emotional letdown that comes after the sizzle and barbeques have ended.
 July 5 is the beginning of reality.
 I think of it as a secular version of the church’s “ordinary time.”
 Anything that is not a liturgical season like Lent, Advent, or Easter is considered ordinary time.
 It doesn’t get royal purple, lily white, or blood red.
 No, its color is green like grass, which is everywhere and easily trampled.

 It’s almost as if I now go out of my way to avoid extravagance, which I think of as the Vegas-fication of American life.
 You’ve heard of a Vegas vacation, well this is Vegas-fication, with all the imagery and connotations that might conjure up.
 I don’t want Vegas.
 It’s not that I think Vegas is awful; I don’t.
 I just equate it more with July 4 than July 5, and I am drawn, spiritually, to ordinary time.

 For that same reason, I prefer silence over talking, walking over driving, and listening over explaining.
 Sure, that’s hard to do in my line of work as a teacher, but somebody’s got to sit down and not draw attention to himself.
 It’s not easy not being heard.

 You might be misunderstood.

-Haven’t had enough?
-Go to Robert Brancatelli and Laura Fedora for that perfect beach book.
+For top photo, go to abouttheflag.
 Note to self: I will sign the petition for a $15 minimum wage only if the city bans ranchera music, especially at the bodega across the street.
 As John Hancock once said, my pen is at the ready.
-For top photo, go to abouttheflag.